AnsKM/youtube-chat-extension/docs/MARKDOWN_FEATURES.md

   keyboardShortcuts: true, // Set to false to disable keyboard shortcuts
   bold: true,            // Set to false to disable bold text
   lineBreaks: true,      // Set to false to disable line breaks
-  subheadings: true      // Set to false to disable subheading patterns };
+  subheadings: true,     // Set to false to disable subheading patterns
+  timestamps: true       // Set to false to disable clickable timestamps };
 ```